danielhincapievargas/my-product-site/README.md

 ## Acknowledgments

-Gracias a Make It Real, cada dia aprendemos cosas nuevas como en este proyecto el trabajar con React
+Thanks to Make It Real, we learn new things every day, such as working with React in this project.